Neptune 3 UI - 3D Integration

-- Mesh: a mesh is a collection of vertices and edges which are probably triangulated and describes the shape of an object in 3D space
+- Mesh: A mesh is a collection of vertices and edges which are probably triangulated and describes the shape of an object in 3D space

-- Material: a material is a set of coefficients that define how the lighting should be applied to the model and interacts with the surface
+- Material: A material is a set of coefficients that define how the lighting should be applied to the model and interacts with the surface

-- Shader: a shader is a programmable shading that is used to do shading, as the production of appropriate levels of color within an image, as well as to produce special effects or do video post-processing
+- Shader: A shader is a programmable shading that is used to do shading, as the production of appropriate levels of color within an image, as well as to produce special effects or do video post-processing

 - Texture: Textures are typically used for images to decorate 3D models, but for other purposes it can also be used to store many different kinds of data

 - Camera: The first thing to do in the projection of the screen of a scene is to convert 3D coordinates into 2D coordinates.
-To specify the projection, the points in the 3D scene is used on a virtual screen space.
-The parameters of a projection will not be entered directly, instead, virtual camera is configured and placed.
+To specify the projection, the points in the 3D scene are used on a virtual screen space.
+The parameters of a projection will not be entered directly, instead, a virtual camera is configured and placed.

 - Animation: Movements of objects are important and can be accomplished by altering the object positions

 The Qt 3D provides some functionalities for modern 3D rendering backed by the performance of OpenGL across the platforms supported by Qt.
-Qt3D allows developers not only to visualize 3D contents but also to totally customize and control the appearance of each object by using built-in materials or by providing custom GLSL shaders.
-These controls are also accessible through QML that literally extend the ability to create a 3D user interface.
+Qt3D allows developers not only to visualize 3D contents but also to freely customize and control the appearance of each object by using built-in materials or by providing custom GLSL shaders.
+These controls are also accessible through QML that extends the ability to create a 3D user interface.
 Integration of 2D and 3D contents is enabled by the Scene3D component through QML.
 Qt3D is an Entity Component System (ECS), an architectural pattern used mostly in game development.

 An application that uses the ECS pattern involves the following:

 - Entity: A container for any components that can be added, usually hierarchical.
 An entity represents an object of components but by itself is devoid of any specific behavior or characteristics.
-(An entity can also have sub-Entities)
+(An entity can also have sub-entities)

 - Component: Set of objects through which behaviors and data can be added to an entity